-You have come to this page because you are considering Requesting an Appeal for a Review of your Denied Application to OMSCS.
+You have come to this page because you are considering Requesting an Appeal for a Review of your Denied Application to OMSCS (and ONLY OMSCS -- NO other undergraduate OR graduate Georgia Tech program!).

-Before you making the decision to submit the Appeal, please read the following very carefully so that you understand the process before you commit to it.
+Before making the decision to submit the Appeal, please read the following very carefully -- AT LEAST TWO TIMES -- so that you understand the process before you commit to it.
 The following is a summary of the complete instructions that you will receive should you decide to go forward, and you should realize that if you fail to read and understand this page and those subsequent instructions and follow them explicitly, then your Appeal will almost certainly be denied.
+In particular, if you cannot even compose the e-mail requesting an appeal correctly, then your request WILL BE DENIED.

 Are you sure you wish to appeal?